SanderBuruma/hackmud/README.md

 This is my online stratchpad and respository for sharing of hackmud scripts and information

-### scripts

-you make a script named bot_brain on that user it can be private feed user with some money load cron bot and dont touch this user
-I mean, dont run scripts on it, dont log into it etc or cron will skip its action then every <cooldown> seconds cron will eat <cost>GC and run bot_brain script

 ### scratchpad

 utility users, ls.users on these to find out what scripts they offer